How to Align Your Sales Process with the Buyer’s Journey

 Step 2: Identify Where the Prospect Is in the Buying Journey

-This can make a sales rep’s job even harder, because often the prospect has self-diagnosed their issue.
+Most buyers today go through a large portion of the buyer’s journey before contacting a sales professional.
+This can make a seller’s job even harder, because often the prospect has self-diagnosed their issue.

 The Importance of Aligning Your Sales Process with the Buyer’s Journey